soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 - Multi factor authentication (MFA) is a really good way to prevent compromised accounts.
 You should strongly consider enabling MFA for all of your users.
 For a phased approach, start by enabling MFA for your most sensitive users (admins, executives, etc.) before you enable MFA for everyone.
 For instructions, see [Set up multi-factor authentication](https://docs.microsoft.com/office365/admin/security-and-compliance/set-up-multi-factor-authentication).

 - Forwarding rules to external recipients are often used by attackers to extract data.
 Use the **Review mailbox forwarding rules** information in [Office 365 Secure Score](office-365-secure-score.md) to find and even prevent forwarding rules to external recipients.
 For more information, see [Mitigating Client External Forwarding Rules with Secure Score](https://blogs.technet.microsoft.com/office365security/mitigating-client-external-forwarding-rules-with-secure-score/).

-- The [Bulk Compliant Level (BCL) value](bulk-complaint-level-values.md) that's assigned to messages and configured in spam filter policies attempts to distinguish legitimate bulk email messages from unsolicited bulk email that closely resembles spam (a lower value = good messages; a higher value = bad messages).
-If you had the **Bulk email** threshold in your spam filter policies set to a high value (7 to 9), lower it significantly (3 to 5) so more bulk email messages are blocked.
-For more information, see [Configure your spam filter policies](configure-your-spam-filter-policies.md).

 - zzOne-button ATP setup?